zefrenchwan/scrutateur/README.md

 * Role based model
 * input validators to prevent sql injection

-### I want to create a page, what are the main steps ?
+### I cloned your code for my project.
+I want to create a page, what are the main steps ?

 1. Add your endpoint in `services` and link it to the `Init` function in services
 2. Manage access into `03_content.sql` (the TODO part)
 3. Add clients code in `clients/clients.go`

+### Do you use generative AI to help you coding ?

+Nope, I am a dinosaur: I use only my brain, books, good ideas I read on the internet.

+### I have an idea for a feature, will you implement it ?

+Nope, I write open source code for that reason, with one of the most permissive licenses.
+Feel free to clone the project and add your features.